 The Mountain Pose is a standing pose that is used to improve balance and stability.
 It is one of the most basic poses in yoga and can be done by beginners.

 How to do the Mountain Pose?

 Mountain Pose is a standing pose that helps to open the chest and lengthen the spine.
 It can be done in a few different ways, but it is usually done with feet together and arms at your side or in front of you.

 The Downward-Facing Dog

-The Downward-Facing Dog Pose is a yoga pose that has many benefits.
+The Downward-Facing Dog Pose is a great power yoga pose that has many benefits.
 The pose stretches the muscles in your back, arms, and legs.
-It also strengthens your wrists, ankles, and shoulders.
+It also strengthens your wrists, ankles, and shoulders and improves physical postures.

 How to do the Downward-Facing Dog Pose?

 - Start on all fours with your hands directly under your shoulders and knees under your hips.
 Your fingers should be spread wide apart like you are making a letter “T” with them on the ground